Club Football Estrela Amadora SAD, often simply called Estrela da Amadora, is a football club from Amadora on the north-west borders of

 was secured back to the top flight after a gap of two seasons under old boss

-Alves until Miguel Quaresma took over in November 2003 as the team were
+Alves until Miguel Quaresma took over in November 2003, as the team was

 relegated once again.